padeir0/anu/readme.md

 are not used, the order is important, and each parameter must match the parameters in the declaration in order.
 If named parameters are used, each parameter must be of *assignable* type to the respectively named formal parameter in the procedure declaration.

-You can't mix and match ordered and named parameters.
+Its possible to mix named and unnamed parameters, but if done so, the parameters must still be in order, and the name serves only as documentation.

 ```
 proc Add[a:int, b:int] int do a + b;